Convenor: Eduardo C. Tadem, Ph.D.

-UPAD aims to bring these alternatives out of the margins and into the mainstream and level the playing field so that they may be regarded on an equal footing with dominant discourses and thus offer alternatives to the existing system.
+It aims to bring these alternatives out of the margins and into the mainstream and level the playing field so that they may be regarded on an equal footing with dominant discourses and thus offer alternatives to the existing system.

 Project on Alternative Practices in Southeast Asia

-The perceived failure of mainstream and dominant development paradigms to meaningfully address the issues and concerns of Southeast Asian peoples is viewed by civil society organizations and social movements as rooted in a market-centered and state-supported process.
-These have only further widened the gap between rich and poor within and among countries and caused unparalleled debasement of the environment.
+The perceived failure of mainstream and dominant development paradigms to meaningfully address the issues and concerns of Southeast Asian peoples is viewed by civil society organizations and social movements as rooted in a market-centered and state-supported process wherein decisions are made without the participation of the marginalized and disenfranchised peoples of the region.
+These existing paradigms are accountable only to the narrow-vested interests of economic elites and political oligarchies.
+As a result, these have only further widened the gap between rich and poor within and among countries and caused unparalleled debasement of the environment.

 This situation brings up the need to search for an alternative model of development, in general, and in particular, a regional integration that challenges the dominant paradigm – one that is based on what Southeast Asian peoples are already doing on the ground and is guided by cooperation, solidarity, mutual benefit, the commons principle, and joint development, not cutthroat competition, the insatiable thirst for profits, and narrow patriotism and chauvinism.

 There are a large number of spirited individuals and communities, projects and programs, proving through action and achievement that there are other ways of doing things.
 These efforts are creating new social relationships in which practitioners are empowered socially, economically, and culturally, eroding and undermining the basis of maldevelopment.
 In these efforts are identified vibrant elements of a new civilization that we need to build, thus foretelling, if partially, the configuration of a just future society.